UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ### Describing a directory but not files

-To describe a directory without listing all the files in it, DataCrate SHOULD have a description of the directory using an entity of ``@type`` [Dataset].
+To describe a directory without listing all the files in it, a DataCrate SHOULD have a description of the directory using an entity of ``@type`` [Dataset].
 This DataCrate JSON-LD, describes the directory 'lots_of_little_files' in an *Working DataCrate*.
 To make it clear that the files are not listed in `CATALOG.json`